 My son largely ignores his toys in favor of playing outside, often with a kingdom he has constructed himself with sticks and rocks and fall leaves.
 Though I haven’t stepped foot in a Whole Foods in years, a great deal of what we eat is organic, grown by farmers we know.

 My favorite things have always been used, more than a little because they remind me of my friends: the leopard print dress that Patti wore first; the curtain that hung in Maggie’s house, the site of so many good memories.

 The past lives of our things echo.
 And in a world ravaged by climate change, with cheap items made by sweatshop labor, with landfills overcrowded with cast-off stuff, we need to want less to appreciate more.

 Alison Stine, who earned her PhD, is a writer, visual artist and author, most recently of the novel, “Supervision.”
+She is a writing fellow at the Center for Community Change.
 Her work has appeared in The Atlantic, The Nation, The Paris Review and Jezebel.

 2017 © Equal Voice for America’s Families Newspaper